TjWheeler/office365-devscripts/README.md

 4. Scripts are less convulted as common functions are moved into modules

 # Important Concepts
-- Call .\Start.ps1 to initialize the script framework
+- Call .\Start.ps1 to initialize the script framework (the scripts will call this automatically)
 - The script framework encrypts the password and stores the details in the env subfolder in "Environment Files"
 - The minimum parameters to call a script are normally: [Environment Name] [Environment Type]